ibm-cloud-docs/devsecops/devsecops-release-notes.md

 {: #devsecops-open-v10.15.0-open-v9.34.0}

 Warning on invalid baseline during secrets detection
-:   Checks added to fail detect secrets scan if an corrupt / incompatible baseline file is provided.
+:   Checks added to fail detect secrets scan if a corrupt / incompatible baseline file is provided.
 An issue will now be created if the detect secrets scan finds a baseline file that would not work with the scanner, users would need to rectify the same to proceed with the scan

 ### Updates for DevSecOps version - open-v9.33.0 and open-v10.14.0
 {: #devsecops-open-v10.14.0-open-v9.33.0}